department-of-veterans-affairs/vagov-content/pages/life-insurance/file-a-claim-rewrite.md

 <ol class="process">
   <li class="process-step list-one"><a href="https://www.benefits.va.gov/INSURANCE/forms/8283A.htm">Fill out a Claim for Family Coverage Death Benefits (VA Form SGLV 8283A)</a></li>
-  <li class="process-step list-two">Contact your Branch of Service Casualty Assistance Office for to file the SGLV 8283 form with the Office of Servicemembers Group Life Insurance (OSGLI)
+  <li class="process-step list-two">Contact your Branch of Service Casualty Assistance Office to file your Claim for Family Coverage Death Benefits form with the Office of Servicemembers Group Life Insurance (OSGLI)
   <br>
   <br>
     <strong>Branch of Service Casualty Assistance Office</strong>